|kilns: catalogue||or tumblers at electrictumblers.co.uk|

 Paragon Kilns are used for bead annealing, making jewellery, enamelling, fusing and slumping glass, sintering metal clays, heat treating, knife-making, lost wax burnout and casting, melting and moulding, firing ceramics and porcelain, and vitrigraph, although they have many other applications.

 |BUYING A KILN FROM CHERRY HEAVEN|

 Cherry Heaven is a UK-EU top-tier distributor for kilns, furnaces, and ovens, providing comprehensive advice, free competent technical support, a prompt repair workshop, and telephone time if you have to fit parts: all valuable services.
-If you need help, use the mail link, below the menu bar near the top-right of any page, or call .
+If you need help, call or mail.

 The internet is an unchecked arena: almost everything is the best, the cheapest, or the newest, and is being sold by a premier dealer.
 To add to the lack of clarity, final prices often only appear at the checkout.

-The prices here are transparent.
-They're for UK-EU voltage, CE-marked, TUV tested, and CL and CSA approved kilns, and include comprehensive instructions, UK VAT, a one-or-two year parts-guarantee, and free continuing support from a top-tier international distributor.
-Smaller kilns also include a pro shelf kit: larger kilns usually have several optional kits.
+Prices here are transparent: they're for UK-EU voltage, CE marked, CL CSA approved, and TUV tested kilns, and include comprehensive instructions, UK VAT, a one-or-two year parts-guarantee, and free continuing support from a top-tier international distributor.
+Smaller kilns include a pro shelf kit: larger kilns have several optional kits.

 Your on-line privacy is important: you won't have to create an account, register, log on, remember a password, accept cookies, or join a club.
 We don't harvest email addresses, and nothing is tracked, kept, re-used, or given to third parties.
 And no ads, fake reviews, follow-ups, newsletters, or promotions.
 So there's nothing to opt out of.